mrspeaker/teletest/README.md

 Wouldn't you rather play a nice game of chess?
 - Baby steps, let's do tic tac toe first 😉

+Guessing game: I'm thinking of a number between 0 and Number.MAX_VALUE?

 **Neat work on Teletype yo! :thumbs_up:**

 - Google Wave 2.0! <-- notice what happens when I put an ampersand (what?) (give it a try)(where?)